New to eLearning? If so, there are some things it helps to learn sooner instead of later.

 I copped that definition from Wikipedia in case you’re interested.

-There are a few of these eLearning standards out there, but SCORM is the most common.
+There are a few of these eLearning standards out there, including SCORM, AICC, and xAPI, but SCORM is the most common.
 The basic idea is that if you have a SCORM-compliant eLearning course, and a SCORM-compliant learning management system (LMS), the two will “play nicely together.”

 Or, to put that another way, SCORM-complaint eLearning courses and LMSs are “plug and play” and ready to go.